EricLBuehler/mistral.rs/docs/PAGED_ATTENTION.md

 > Note: Paged Attention is not enabled on Windows platforms, only Unix-based platforms.

+> Note: In the CLI and Python API, Paged Attention is disabled by default for Metal.
+It can be enabled with the `--paged-attn`/`paged_attn` flags.

 **There are more features being added to this:**
 - GGML model support
 - Adapter model support